 Summary Research has shown that people who regularly

-consume lots of added sugar may have poorer memories and lower brain volumes
+consume lots of added sugar may have poorer memory and lower brain volume

 Fish oil is rich in the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).